RuTpasswd/InTheBoX/README.md

 # InTheBox

-IntheboX in a Mobile Application which contain most of the services provided in kigali (Gasabo, Nyarugenge, Kicukiro) and it helps services providers and services seekers.
-Service providers are able to inside their services in the box which is thia app to enable service seekers to able to find their services in this app.
+IntheboX in a Mobile Application which contain most of the services provided in kigali (Gasabo, Nyarugenge, Kicukiro) and it helps services providers link services seekers.
+Service providers are able to upload the services they offering on the App and service seekers are able to find those services via InTheBoX.

 ## Getting Started

-Go to Play Store on your Android Phone and download IntheBoX app or check the site log in to [IntheboX](https://github.com/rutpasswd/InTheBoX)
+On your Android Phone Go to [Play Store](https://play.google.com/store) and download IntheBoX app or check the site log in to [IntheboX](https://github.com/rutpasswd/InTheBoX)

 ### Prerequisites